GoosieGav/GoosieGav/README.md

 ## Hi there 👋

+My name is Gavin and I am a sophmore in high school.
+I love learning about Python and Data Science and working on projects.
+I have a decent foundation of knowldege regaring Machine Learning, but am currently learning so much more about the topic, like Deep Learning.
+I am also learning about Data Science essentials like Pandas and NumPy, learning how to handle my data more effectively.
+Currently, aside from learning, I am focused on developing projects, those of which include passion projects as well as school competition projects.

+You can reach me through my LinkedIn page.
 <!--
 **GoosieGav/GoosieGav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.